1st Supervisor: Prof James Wilton-Ely, Imperial College London

 - This project aims to develop novel nanogels capable of targeting, imaging and treating atherosclerotic plaques.

 - These smart, stimuli-responsive nanogels will change their structure in response to enzymes present in the plaques and deliver both therapeutic and imaging agents to atherosclerotic plaques while being monitored in a spatiotemporal manner.

-The ideal candidate would have a degree in chemistry or in a biology-related field, provided they have experience of synthesis.
+The ideal candidate for the project would have a degree in chemistry or in a biology-related field, provided they have some experience of synthesis.
 The applicant should have a strong academic record, an interest in preclinical imaging, excellent communication skills and be able to work in a collaborative, interdisciplinary environment.
 The student will be trained in tissue culture so as to be able to handle cells and perform cytotoxicity assays.
 The student will also receive training in molecular imaging of atherosclerosis using MRI techniques, work with animals, and perform ex vivo tissue analysis.